Turkey Curry with Chickpeas

 - Add chickpeas and canned tomatoes to the chicken-onion mixture and let simmer for 5 minutes.
 (To use leftover turkey, add it when this mixture has simmered for about two minutes.)

 - Then stir in the yogurt, turn heat to low, and simmer 3-4 minutes or until flavors are well blended.

 - Serve hot, garnished with fresh chopped cilantro if desired.

 Make it a Meal:

-This recipe would be delicious served over Best Easy Cauliflower Rice with Garlic and Green Onion if you want a more substantial meal.
+This recipe would be delicious served over Easy Cauliflower Rice with Garlic and Green Onion if you want a more substantial meal.
 Spicy Mexican Slaw or Kalyn’s Keto Coleslaw would make a great side dish.

 More Turkey or Chicken with Curry Flavors: